 What is the purpose of C#?

-While C# can be useful in the hands of a wide range of programmers, a sizable portion of the language's user base is made up of Microsoft platform enthusiasts.
+While C# can be instrumental for a diverse range of developers, a large portion of its user base consists of enthusiasts of the Microsoft platform.

 What is the use of C#?